 If there is objective evidence that an impairment loss on loans and receivables carried at amortised cost has been incurred, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate (i.e. the effective interest rate computed at initial recognition).
-The carrying amount of the asset is reduced either directly or through use of an allowance account.
-The amount of the loss is recognised in profit or loss.
+The carrying amount of the loss is recognised in profit or loss.